Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

-For the \emph{weighted} dynamic matching problem, Anand \etal~\cite{DBLP:conf/fsttcs/AnandBGS12} proposed an algorithm that can maintain an 4.911-approximate dynamic maximum weight matching that runs in amortized $\bigO(\log n \log C)$ time where $C$ is the ratio of the weight of the highest weight edge to the weight of the smallest weight edge.
-Furthermore, a sequence~\cite{DBLP:journals/iandc/BhattacharyaHI18,DBLP:conf/stoc/AbboudA0PS19,DBLP:journals/algorithmica/BhattacharyaCH20,DBLP:journals/corr/abs-2002-11171,DBLP:conf/focs/BhattacharyaHN19} of work on fully dynamic set cover resulted in $f(1 + \eps)$-approximate weighted dynamic matching algorithms for hypergraphs, where $f$ is the maximum number of nodes in an hyperedge with $\bigO(f^2/\eps^3 + (f/\eps^2) \log C)$ amortized and $\bigO((f/\eps^3)\log^2(Cn))$ worst-case time per operation based on various hierarchical hypergraph decompositions.
-Gupta and Peng~\cite{DBLP:conf/focs/GuptaP13} maintain a $(1+\epsilon)$-approximation under edge insertions/deletions that runs in time $\bigO(\sqrt{m}\epsilon^{-2-O(1/\epsilon)}\log N)$ time per update, if edge weights are in between $1$ and $N$.
 Their result is based on rerunning a static algorithm from time to time, a trimming routine that trims the graph to a smaller equivalent graph whenever possible and in the weighted case, a partition of the weights of the edges into intervals of geometrically increasing size.
 Stubbs and Williams~\cite{DBLP:conf/innovations/StubbsW17} presented metatheorems for dynamic weighted matching.
 Here, the authors reduced the dynamic maximum weight matching problem to the dynamic maximum cardinality matching problem in which the graph is unweighted.
-The authors proved that using this reduction, if there is an $\alpha$-approximation for maximum cardinality matching with update time $T$ in an unweighted graph, then there is also a $(2+\epsilon)\alpha$-approximation for maximum weight matching with update time $\bigO(\frac{T}{\epsilon^2}\log^{2} N)$.
+The authors proved that using this reduction, if there is an $\alpha$-approximation for maximum cardinality matching with update time $T$ in an unweighted graph, then there is also a $(2+\epsilon)\alpha$-approximation for maximum weight matching with update time $\bigO(\frac{T}{\epsilon^2}\log^{2} \MaxWeight)$.
 Their basic idea is an extension of the algorithm of Crouch and Stubbs~\cite{DBLP:conf/approx/CrouchS14} who tackled the problem in the streaming model.
-Here, the reduction is to take matchings from weight-threshold based subgraphs of the dynamic graph, \ie the algorithm maintains maximal matchings in $\log C$ subgraphs, where subgraph $i$ contains all edges having weight at least $(1+\epsilon)^i$.
+Here, the reduction is to take matchings from weight-threshold based subgraphs of the dynamic graph, \ie{} the algorithm maintains maximal matchings in $\log C$ subgraphs, where subgraph $i$ contains all edges having weight at least $(1+\epsilon)^i$.
 The resulting matchings are then greedily merged together by considering the matched edges in descending order of $i$ (heaviest edges first).

-None of these algorithms have been implemented.
+\paragraph{Experimental Results} Recently, the approach by Stubbs and Williams has been evaluated experimentally and has been compared against a new random walk-based approach~\cite{DBLP:journals/corr/abs-2104-13098} which gives a $(1+\epsilon)$ approximation w.h.p..
+When inserting or deleting an edge, the random walk-based approach finds random simple paths (using random walks) and solves those paths using dynamic programming to improve the maintained matching.
+In practice, the random walk-based approach outperforms the approach by Stubbs and Williams significantly.

 \ifEnableExtend

 2012 ``Maintaining Approximate Maximum Weighted Matching in Fully Dynamic Graphs''~\cite{DBLP:conf/fsttcs/AnandBGS12} \\ 2013 ``Fully Dynamic (1+$\epsilon$)-Approximate Matchings''~\cite{DBLP:conf/focs/GuptaP13} \\ 2014 ``Improved Streaming Algorithms for Weighted Matching, via Unweighted Matching''~\cite{DBLP:conf/approx/CrouchS14} \\ 2017 ``Metatheorems for Dynamic Weighted Matching''~\cite{DBLP:conf/innovations/StubbsW17} \\ 2019 ``Fully Dynamic Graph Algorithms Inspired by Distributed Computing: Deterministic Maximal Matching and Edge Coloring in Sublinear Update-Time''~\cite{DBLP:journals/jea/BarenboimM19}\\ 2020 ``Dynamic Matching in Practice''~\cite{DBLP:conf/esa/Henzinger0P020} \\ 2020 ``Lazy or eager dynamic matching may not be fast''~\cite{kashyop2020105982} \Comment{lower bounds} \fi{}